Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Proof of the main results

-By Proposition \ref{red}, there is a one-holed torus subsurface $\Sigma'\subset\Sigma$ such that $\rho|\Sigma'$ is irreducible.
-Let $c$ be a simple closed curve around a puncture of $\Sigma$.
-Let $\Sigma''\subset\Sigma$ be a two-holed torus containing $\Sigma'$ and having $c$ as one of its boundary curves.
-By Proposition \ref{prop-s12}, our Theorem C holds for two-holed tori, and hence we see that $\rho|\Sigma''$ is unitarizable.
-It follows that the monodromy of $\rho$ along $c$ is central or unitary; in particular, $\tr\rho(c)$ is real.
-By considering an optimal sequence of generators for $\pi_1(\Sigma)$ and applying Fact \ref{fact}, we see that the coordinate ring of the character variety $X(\Sigma)$ is generated by the monodromy traces $\tr_a$ around a finite collection of curves $a$ each of which is either a nonseparating curve or a curve around a puncture of $\Sigma$.
+By Proposition \ref{red}, there is a one-holed torus subsurface $\Sigma'\,\subset\,\Sigma$ such that $\rho|\Sigma'$ is irreducible.
+For any two-holed torus $\Sigma''\,\subset\,\Sigma$ containing $\Sigma'$, Proposition \ref{prop-s12} shows that $\rho|\Sigma''$ is unitarizable. (\emph{A fortiori}, $\rho|\Sigma'$ is unitarizable.)
+In particular the monodromy of $\rho$ along each of the two boundary curves of such $\Sigma''$ is central or elliptic; and hence has real trace.
+By considering an optimal sequence of generators for $\pi_1(\Sigma')$ and extending it to an optimal sequence of generators for $\pi_1(\Sigma)$, and applying Fact \ref{fact}, we see that the coordinate ring of the character variety $X(\Sigma)$ is generated by the monodromy traces $\tr_a$ around a finite collection of curves $a$ each of which is either a nonseparating curve, the boundary curve of the one-holed torus $\Sigma'$, or a boundary curve of one of the two-holed tori $\Sigma''$ mentioned above.
 In particular, it follows that $\rho$ has real character, and therefore the image of $\rho$ is conjugate to a subgroup of $\SU(2)$ or $\SL_2(\R)$.
 We claim that the latter cannot occur.
-Indeed, by Proposition \ref{red} there is a one-holed torus subsurface $\Sigma'\subset\Sigma$ such that $\rho|\Sigma'$ is irreducible, and moreover $\rho|\Sigma'$ must be unitarizable by the case $n=2$ of our proposition.
-If the image of $\rho$ lies in $\SL_2(\R)$, then unitarizability implies that the image of $\rho|\Sigma'$ is conjugate to a subgroup of $\SO(2)$, contradicting the irreducibility of $\rho|\Sigma'$.
+Indeed, if the image of $\rho$ lies in $\SL_2(\R)$, then unitarizability of $\rho|\Sigma'$ implies that the image of $\rho|\Sigma'$ is conjugate to a subgroup of $\SO(2)$, contradicting the irreducibility of $\rho|\Sigma'$.
 Thus, the image of $\rho$ must be conjugate to a subgroup of $\SU(2)$, as desired. \end{proof}